I may not know what I want to do yet with my life, but I know my life has meaning and purpose.

 I am satisfied with the amount of time I spend with the important people in my life.

-My Christian faith serves as an important guide for me and my relationships.
+My spirituality, beliefs, and core values serve as an important guide for me and my relationships.

 I feel good about the relationships that I have with my family members.